syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Merge-Cells-in-Excel.md

 # Merge Cells in Excel

 You can merge a continuous range of cells into one large cell.
 Merged cell keeps the value in the upper-left cell and deletes all other values.
-Merging cells can be useful if we want to make clear that a label applies to multiple columns.
+Merging cells can be useful if you want to make clear that a label applies to multiple columns.

 The following code shows how to merge cells in Excel with Interop and XlsIO for .NET.